-- a brief interview to assess current functional abilities, which will be administered by a trained rater as part of the study visit (UHDRS TFC) - 2. the Short-Form 36 (SF-36), to be completed at the at home, before the study visit - 3. the Quality of Life Index (QOLI), to be completed at home, before the study visit
+- a brief interview to assess current functional abilities, which will be administered by a trained rater as part of the study visit (UHDRS TFC) - 2. the Short-Form 36 (SF-36), to be completed at the at home, before the study visit (visits 1 to 3 only) - 3. the Quality of Life Index (QOLI), to be completed at home, before the study visit - 4. the Pittsburgh Sleep Quality Index (PQSI), to be completed at home before the study visit (visit 3 and 4 only)